upraityharshit/EmailAPI_BackEnd/README.md

-I harshit Upraity, this is my First API for Email service using the Spring boot
+I @harshit Upraity, this is my First API for Email service using the Spring boot

+and this we deploy as online